 - Take a trip to your dentist.
 If your gums are still bleeding after effective and regular flossing for more than around 10 days, you should contact probably your dentist and have them give their expert opinion.
 If you have a family history of gum disease, it’s worth giving your dentist a call sooner.

 - Consider using a water flosser.
 If you’re using string floss on bleeding gums, there’s a possibility that it might be quite painful.
 However, it’s important to keep flossing, so if it’s causing problems you should consider trying out a water flosser, which you may find softer on your gums.
+Try one of our favorite water flossers the Waterpik Aquarius.

 Why might a water flosser be better on bleeding gums?